chad-m/OON-Utilization-Map/README.md

-# oon_utilization_map
+# OON Utilization Choropleth

-Choropleth map made with Leaflet JS -- shows out of network medical utilization in Texas.
+Choropleth map made with Leaflet JS using a custom clustering algorithm (head/tail breaks).
+The map shows out of network medical utilization in Texas for a large manafged healthcare company.

 Site: http://chad-m.github.io/OON-Utilization-Map/